-3.5 Infrastructure Templates
+200 3.5 Infrastructure Templates

 Infrastructure Templates allow clients of an OCCI implementation to quickly and conveniently apply pre-defined configurations to OCCI Infrastructure defined types.
 They are implemented using Mixin instances.
-There are 2 supported infrastructure template types in OCCI Infrastructure.
+There are two supported infrastructure template types in OCCI Infrastructure.

-197 3.5.1 OS Template
+204 3.5.1 OS Template

-OS (Operating System) Templates allow clients specific what operating system must be installed on a requested Compute resource.
-OCCI implementations SHOULD support this, otherwise what they provision will be merely offer Resources without any available execution environment (e.g. operating system).
-Of the two supported template types, this is the most basic and necessary template that a provider SHOULD offer.
+OS (Operating System) Templates allow clients to specify what operating system must be installed on a requested Compute resource.
+OCCI implementations SHOULD support this, otherwise what they provision will be merely offer Resources without any available execution environment (e.g., operating system).
+They MAY, however, choose to define a default OS Template that will be used if not explicitly specified.
+Of the two supported template types, OS Template is the most basic and necessary template that a provider SHOULD offer.